greg0ire/SonataMediaBundle/Resources/doc/reference/installation.rst

 .. note::

-    To be able to generate domain objects, you need to have a database driver configure in your project.
+    To be able to generate domain objects, you need to have a database driver configured in your project.
     If it's not the case, just follow this: http://symfony.com/doc/current/book/doctrine.html#configuring-the-database